Mutual Funds and ETFs

 - Determine what type of fund you are seeking.
 Are you trying to focus on a small niche or the broader market?

 - Narrow down the type of fund that will meet your needs.
-Do you want an An investment fund with a fund manager who is responsible for selecting the securities that will be owned by the fund and when they will be bought and sold. or a passive one?
+Do you want an actively managed fund or a passive one?
 Are you interested in an open end or closed end fund?
 Do you want the fund to look for growth companies or those with low valuations?

 Identify Some Funds